theroller/moment-wrange/README.md

 ### Primary Differences

   * codebase converted from ES6 to ES5
+    * broke out functions into individual files
   * tests default to server-side testing (browser testing maintained)
+  * better follows the conventions used by moment.js for function signatures
+    * new functions have dropped the exclusive option for the inclusivity string that moment introduced in version 2.13.0
+    * new functions include access to the units of time for additional granularity
   * Methods Added:
     * **add()** allows both adjacent and overlapping inputs
     * **invertRanges()** returns inverse of given ranges for all time